radiantone/pyfi-ui/README.md

 Another key theme in PYFI will be the dynamic scripting of processors and full transparency of processor behaviors.
 Making this a runtime feature means you don't have to endure complex and lengthy modifications to low-level source code, builds and redeploys.
 In an enterprise, that cycle can be frought with hurdles and approvals that prevent needed changes from coming quickly - not to mention dependency and versioning issues.
 PYFI avoids all that by creating a highly observable compute platform that doesn't compromise on security or features.

 Lastly (for now), PYFI UI is built using industry modern javascript frameworks on top of NodeJS.
-This allows the UI to be extended with any type of javascript/typescript ro VueJS component from the vast Node/Javascript ecosystem - integrating well with widgets from other apps inside an enterprise.
+This allows the UI to be extended with any type of javascript/typescript or VueJS component from the vast Node/Javascript ecosystem - integrating well with widgets from other apps inside an enterprise.

 ![flow1](./screens/pyfi1.png)
 ![flow1](./screens/architecture2.png)